NVIDIAGameWorks/Streamline/docs/ProgrammingGuideNRD.md

 ```
 For more details please see [common constants](ProgrammingGuide.md#251-common-constants)

-### 7.0 ADD NRD TO THE RENDERING PIPELINE
+### 8.0 ADD NRD TO THE RENDERING PIPELINE

-On your rendering thread, call `evaluateFeature` at the appropriate location where denoising should happen.
-Please note that `myFrameIndex` and `myId` used in `evaluateFeature` must match the one used when settings constants.
+On your rendering thread, call `slEvaluateFeature` at the appropriate location where denoising should happen.
+Please note that `myFrameIndex` and `myId` used in `slEvaluateFeature` must match the one used when settings constants.

 ```cpp
 // Make sure NRD is available and user selected this option in the UI